sdaduanbilei/epochlauncher/README.md

 # Epoch Launcher

-A free software launcher for Android™, inspired by Sword Art Online.
+A free software launcher for Android&trade;, inspired by Sword Art Online.